REEDWAX MUSIC ®ACCORDION SHEET MUSIC

 Until air breathes some life in its heart

-Just think – without bellows connected
+Just think with the bellows not connected

-Perhaps it would just fall apart
+Perhaps it would just fall apart!

 You can’t see the bass without mirror

 The basses are button like Smarties

 That sound comes at all is by luck